Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 - For all sets $B_1,B_2\in \mathcal{B}$ and all $x\in B_1\cap B_2,$ there's a $B_3\in \mathcal{B}$ such that $x\in B_3$ and $B_3\subseteq B_1\cap B_2$ (just remember how we showed this for open ball previously).

+**What's really the point for studying topological instead of metric spaces?** First of all, because different metric spaces may have the same topology, and thus fundamentally .
+This is the case for all $\ro^n$ with any $\mathcal{l}^p$ distance: sure, their balls might be different, but they're open in any other of these metrics as well.
+This is fundamentally becaus of the following theorem, which states that, when two metrics are not that different from one another, then they have the same topology:

+**Theorem**: If $d_1$ and $d_2$ are two metrics on the same set $X$ and there are constants $K_1, K_2$ such that, for any $x,y\in X,$ we have

+$$K_1 d_2(x,y) \leq d_1(x,y) \leq K_2 d_2(x,y)$$

+(in which case the metrics are said to be **equivalent**), then the metric spaces $(X,d_1)$ and $(X,d_2)$ produce the same topology (i.e., every open set in one is open in the other).

+This is the case for all the $\mathcal{l^p}$ metrics in any $\ro^n.$ Proving this and the theorem is quite an educative exercise on the relation between metric and topological spaces.

+Interestingly, the same can't be said for sets of functions with the $L^p$ metrics: indeed, different $p$ give us completely different topologies.
+This was actually one of the main sources for defining abstract topological spaces in the earlier 20th century, as many theorems were valid for some $L^p$ distances, and some not for others.
+This led to the consolidation of **functional analysis**, which is linear algebra applied to the different (infinite dimensional) vector spaces of functions.

+Another reason for considering topologies instead of metrics is because the latter are superfuous in many constructions and arguments.
+Continuity is one example in which, as we'll soon find out, a definition using distances is quite tedious, while one using sets brings a lot of clarity.
+Similarly, intuitive ideas like **gluing** and **cutting** don't really involve distances, and thus need no description of a metric.

 ## Some common topologies

+### Basic examples

 That should be it for definitions and constructions so far.
 Let's get into some examples.